25 Unique Things to do in Fairbanks Alaska

 This is a good way to see the many things Fairbanks is known for if you’re short on time or don’t want to organize it all yourself.
 In addition to a river cruise, you’ll get to learn about Athabascan culture and see sled dogs in action.

-Gold Dredge 8
+Find gold at Gold Dredge 8

 The Gold Dredge is an excellent place to learn about gold mining in the Fairbanks area.
 I believe that everyone who visits Alaska should try their hand at Gold planning because it’s really fun!
 You will also learn a LOT about gold mining which is a fascinating part of Alaska’s history.

-Snuggle puppies at a dog sledding kennel
+Snuggle puppies at a sled dog kennel

 To fully experience dog sledding, you really need to do a winter visit (great for so many other reasons too).
 Dog sledding is a winter sport and to go for a ride you’ll need to be there in the colder months.